vesoft-inc/nebula-importer/README.md

 ## Introduction

-Nebula Importer is a CSV import tool for [Nebula Graph](https://github.com/vesoft-inc/nebula-docker-compose).
+Nebula Importer is a CSV import tool for [Nebula Graph](https://github.com/vesoft-inc/nebula) by [Docker compose](https://github.com/vesoft-inc/nebula-docker-compose).
 It can read and import data in local CSV files.

 Before you try Nebula Importer, make sure you have: